kimyen/kimyen.github.io-old/_posts/2018-03-05-passing-params-between-jenkins-jobs.md

 ---
 layout: post
-title: Passing Params Between Jenkins Jobs
+title: Passing Parameters Between Jenkins Jobs
 author: KimYen Ladia
 date: 2018-03-05
 ---

-While working on the automated build system for the R client at Sage, I discovered how to pass params between Jenkins jobs.
-In this post, I will talk about why I was interested in this, and what I learned from setting up my builds.
+While working on the automated build system for the R client at Sage, I discovered how to pass parameters between Jenkins jobs.
+In this post, I will talk about why I was interested in this topic, and what I learned from setting up my builds.

-## Why passing params between Jenkins jobs?
+## Why passing parameters between Jenkins jobs?

 The automated build system I worked on is supposed to do the following:
 1. One each platform (Linux, Window & Mac):